 One of our best chicken breast recipes!
 These lemon dill marinated chicken breasts are so juicy and flavorful.
 We love to serve them next to a quick cucumber, tomato, and feta salad for a fresh and healthy meal.

 Related: We use the same cooking method to make our juicy skillet chicken breasts.

 Chicken breasts are a staple in most kitchens, including ours.
 Read below for our tips for making sure they are juicy and flavorful.

 For this recipe, we went with a simple marinade of lemon juice, olive oil, garlic, fresh dill, salt, and pepper.
-The lemon and dill work nicely with the light cucumber feta salad, but you could switch lemon for lime or dill for other herbs if you wanted.
+The lemon and dill work nicely with the light cucumber feta salad shared in our recipe, but you could switch lemon for lime or dill for other herbs if you wanted.
 This lemon and garlic chicken marinade is also one of our favorites.

 Heat a frying pan over medium-high heat and add some olive oil (or other fat like vegetable oil, coconut oil or a combination of butter and oil).
 As soon as the oil is shimmering, add the chicken and cook 2 to 3 minutes until golden.